Visiting Belle Ile: Brittany’s largest island

 From Lorient

 In July and August, SMN operates a fast passenger-only ferry once a day to Sauzon.
-The ride takes 1 hour, runs once daily and costs about €15.
+The ride takes an hour, runs once daily and costs about €15.

-For those who want a rough over their heads and don’t want to shell out a whole lot of cash, there is a hostelling international hostel located on the island.
-The Auberge de Jeunesse Haute Boulogne is located just north of the citadel in Le Palais.
+For those who want a roof over their heads and don’t want to shell out a whole lot of cash, there is the Auberge de Jeunesse Haute Boulogne, a hostel is located just north of the citadel in Le Palais.

-The Le Goeland hotel (seagull) in Le Palais has affordable beds, a lively bar/brasserie downstairs and is a reliable choice.
+The Le Goeland Hotel in Le Palais has affordable beds, a lively bar/brasserie downstairs and is a reliable choice.

 Photo Credits: Les aiguilles , Sauzon, bike on belle ile